mikedilger/mosaic-spec/docs/filter.md

 * The byte 0x1
 * Six bytes 0x0
 * A 1-byte count `n`, then
-* A sequence of `n` 16-byte, 128-bit hash prefixes.
+* A sequence of `n` 16-byte, 128-bit id prefixes.

-## Hash32
+## Id32

 > **0x2**

-Matches all records that have any of these hashes.
+Matches all records that have any of these ids.

 ```text
             1   2   3   4   4   5   6